cabintech/FXCoreMP/README.md

 In addition to the arguments defined in the macro definition, all macros have access to a set of 'virtual' arguments which use the same substitution syntax but are not explicitly passed on the macro invocation.
-These argument provide access to special values created by the macro processor.
+These arguments provide access to special values created by the macro processor.
 Virtual macro argument names start with ":".
 Each is described below.

-*${:unique}* - this substitutes a unique numeric values for each invocation of a macro.
+**${:unique}** - this substitutes a unique numeric value for each invocation of a macro.
 If this is used more than once in a macro definition it will substitute the same value each time.
 This is useful to generate jump labels and unique names so that a macro may be used more than once in a single source file without creating duplicate labels and identifiers.

-For example, the following macro generates code that contains a *jmp* instruction and the target location for it.
+For example, the following macro generates code that contains a **jmp** instruction and the target location for it.

 ```